Adaptive Reorganization of Neural Pathways for Continual Learning with Spiking Neural Networks: Introduction

+The DNNs-based Continual Learning has been proposed mainly inspired by two categories of brain mechanisms: synaptic plasticity and structural plasticity.
 Synapses are carriers of memory \cite{mayford2012synapses}, and synapse-based continuous learning algorithms can be divided into synaptic importance measure and knowledge distillation.
 The former restricts the plasticity of important synapses~\cite{kirkpatrick2017overcoming,zenke2017continual,aljundi2018memory}, and the latter uses ``soft-supervised'' information from old tasks to overcome catastrophic forgetting~\cite{li2017learning,murata2022learning}.
 Some recently proposed dual-network continuous learning algorithms~\cite{von2019continual,chandra2023continual,beaulieu2020learning,pham2020contextual} use the additional network to generate the main network weights or weight regulation coefficients.
-However, these algorithms use fixed dense networks in all tasks lacking sufficient memory capacity and brain-inspired sparsity to learn large-scale tasks.
+However, these algorithms use fixed dense networks in all tasks lacking sufficient memory capacity and sparsity to learn large-scale tasks.

 Inspired by the dynamic structural plasticity mechanisms of the brain, additional algorithms extend new network structures for new tasks~\cite{rusu2016progressive,yoon2017lifelong}, resulting in network consumption skyrocketing with the number of tasks, and being inconsistent with the energy efficiency of the brain.
 To solve this problem, the proposed subnetwork selection algorithms select a sparse subnetwork structure for each task by evolution~\cite{fernando2017pathnet}, pruning~\cite{dekhovich2023continual,golkar2019continual}, or reinforcement learning~\cite{xu2018reinforced,gao2022efficient}.
-These algorithms reduce energy consumption, but need to store a subnetwork mask for each task.
-And the subnetworks of all tasks are selected from the initial network, preventing knowledge migration between tasks.
+These algorithms reduce energy consumption, but the subnetworks for all tasks are chosen from the initial network, hindering knowledge transfer between tasks.